BANSI KAUl (1949-2021) DOYEN OF INDIAN THEATRE

 Tragedy is forbidden in Sanskrit drama.

-Except a very few plays, almost three hundred or so plays have ended on a happy
+Except for a very few plays, almost three hundred or so plays have ended on a happy

 note with conflicts being resolved.
 Even a play like Bhasa’s Urubhangam which

-concludes with sad demise of the protagonist, does not advocate any cynical
+concludes with the sad demise of the protagonist, does not advocate any cynical

 worldview as is seen often in Greek tragedy.
 Sanskrit drama regards existence